Rule 7. Initial proceedings for class Amisdemeanors and felonies.

-(d) Continuances.
-Ifcounsel are not prepared, the court shall allow up to a seven day continuanceof the hearing to allow for preparation, including notification to anyvictims.
-The court may allow more than seven days with the consent of thedefendant.
+(d)?
+Continuances.?
+Upon application of either party and ashowing of good cause, the court may allow up to a seven day continuance of thehearing to allow for preparation, including notification to any victims.?
+The court may allow more than seven days withthe consent of the defendant.

 (e)(1) The courtmust inform the defendant of the right to a preliminary examination and thetimes for holding the hearing.?
 If thedefendant waives the right to a preliminary examination, and the prosecutingattorney consents, the court must order the defendant bound over for trial.